gvwilson/thirdbit/_drafts/2019-03-31-what-i-didnt-tweet.md

     requiring candidates to scrub all unpaid internships from their CVs when applying for jobs.)

+-   I really want someone to make earbuds that clip onto the arms of my glasses so I don't have to jam them in my ears to keep them in place.

 -   At this point I think we all know that Trump/Kushner/et al are going to be America's [Philby, Burgess, and Maclean](https://en.wikipedia.org/wiki/Cambridge_Five);
     the big difference will be that this lot betrayed their country out of greed,